otrv4/otrv4/otrv4.md

   will compute it on its own.
 This TLV represents TLV type 8 from OTRv3.
   This TLV should have the 'IGNORE_UNREADABLE' flag set.
 ```

+If you receive a data message with a corrupted TLV (an incomplete one or a TLV
+not included on this list), stop processing any other TLVs on the list, but
+process the remaining data message.

 ### Shared Session State